 Puffy paint for kids is fun to make and play with.
 Here are five ways to make it for a sensory art experience and 3D art.

-We don’t know what it is with PUFFY PAINT but every child we know has loved puffy paint art activities.
+We don’t know what it is with PUFFY PAINT but every child we know loves it!

-We’ve tried our share of different DIY puffy paint recipes as well as store bought puffy paints and we thought we’d share five of our favorites.
+We’ve tried our share of different recipes along with store bought paints and here are our favorites.

-Give one of these puffy paint ideas a try with your kids for a fun sensory experience while creating 3D artwork.
+Give one of these ideas a try with your kids for a fun sensory experience while creating 3D artwork.

-This puffy paint is amazing!
-It’s the puffiest of puffy paint, puffing up even more after it’s dried.
+This paint is amazing!
+It’s the puffiest of paints, puffing up even more after it’s dried!

 Watch it puff up before your eyes as it cooks for 30 seconds in the microwave!
 Add essential oils for an added sensory element.